 - Q: What impact have fellowships had on the career paths of alumni?

-- Q: If awarded a fellowship, how do I prepare for the experience?
+- Q: If awarded a fellowship, how do I prepare?

 - Q: How long is a fellowship?

 - Q: May I opt for a shorter fellowship?

 - Q: Do I have to have a Ph.D.?